PIEs in children and young persons' work

 This was, after all, the sector where the idea of a PIE was first fully formulated although the challenge and the opportunity for creating recovery environments applies across a wide range of setting and needs; and we are finding a growing number of children's and young persons' services now coming to the PIElink, to look for ideas.

-In the meantime we will include three sample chapters from the original book; also one from Robin Johnson's dissertation; one from the Housing Care and Support journal: and some observations on families and young people in the care and criminal justice systems
+As the eventual publication of a second edition is uncertain at best, in the meantime we will include here three sample chapters from the original book; also one from Robin Johnson's Masters dissertation, twenty years earlier; and one from the Housing Care and Support journal.

-But as of now, there are still far too few examples here of creative work with children and young persons, from play work to care leaver support and beyond; and yet we know, from many conversations over the past ten ears, that there are many more creative services with a great story to tell.
+But as of now, there are still far too few examples here of creative work with children and young persons, from play work to care leaver support and beyond; and yet we know, from many conversations over the past ten years, that there are many more creative services with a great story to tell.

 .